 - On entry to school, all children to be allocated to one of 5 teams. - Teams to be named: HILBRE, BEACON, MARINE, SHORE and ASHTON.
-Each team to be allocated a colour. - Y6 children to be elected Team Captains and vice captains (2 boys and 2 girls per team). - Dojo Points are allocated using the Class Dojo website.
-(See N.B. for additional EYFS behaviour system) - Positive points are awarded for actions linked to the school values and behaviours.
+Each team to be allocated a colour. - Y6 children to be elected Team Captains and vice captains (2 boys and 2 girls per team). - Team Points are allocated using the Class Dojo website. - Positive points are awarded for actions linked to the school values and behaviours.
 Negative points are given for actions that go against our school values and behaviours.
-Differing actions carry weights between 1 Dojo point and 5 Dojo points. - Dojo Points to be totalled for each team each week across the school and the children informed in a whole school assembly on Friday.
-A cup and ribbons to be presented and displayed centrally in school. - Dojo Points to be totalled for a half term and a non-uniform day awarded to the winning team. - Teachers and Teaching Assistants to be allocated to teams.
+Differing actions carry weights between 1 team point and 5 team points. - Team Points to be totalled for each team each week across the school and the children informed in a whole school assembly on Friday.
+A cup and ribbons to be presented and displayed centrally in school. - Team Points to be totalled for a half term and a non-uniform day awarded to the winning team. - Teachers and Teaching Assistants to be allocated to teams.